Introducing your new favorite: cookies and cream macarons!

 - Allow the macarons to sit out to dry and form a skin.
 This can take anywhere from 30 minutes to an hour depending on the level of humidity in your house.
 They are ready to bake when the shell can be touched without it sticking to your finger or leaving an impression.

 - Bake each tray for about 13-14 minutes.
 The macarons are done baking when you gently touch the top of the shell, it should just barely budge from the foot.
 Allow to cool completely before filling!

 - In a small bowl, melt the butter.

-- In a separate medium sized bowl, combine the ½ cup flour, 1 tsp corn starch, 2 tbsp sugar, ⅛ tsp salt, ¼ cup cocoa powder and mix with a spoon to combine.
+- In a separate medium sized bowl, combine the ½ cup flour, 1 teaspoon corn starch, 2 tablespoon sugar, ⅛ teaspoon salt, ¼ cup cocoa powder and mix with a spoon to combine.